sharhar/Leopard-EM/docs/index.md

 Detailed documentation for each program can be found on the [Program Documentation Overview](programs/overview.md), but the five main programs are as follows:

 1. `match_template` - Runs a whole orientation search for a given reference structure on a single micrograph.
-2. `refine_template` - Takes particles identified from match_template and refines their location, orientation, and defocus parameters.
+2. `refine_template` - Takes particles identified from match template and refines their location, orientation, and defocus parameters.
 3. `optimize_template` - Optimizes the pixel size of the micrograph and template structure model using a set of identified particles.
 4. `constrained_search` - Uses the location and orientation of identified particles to constrain the search parameters of a second particle.
 5. `optimize_b_factor.py` - Script to optimize the b-factor added to a model (using 2DTM) for a set of metrics.

 <!-- A minimally working Python script for running the match template program is shown below -->

-### Match template example
+### Minimal match template example

 The following Python script will run a basic match template program using only the built-in Pydantic models.
 See the programs documentation page for more details on running each program.